aaron777collins/MinecraftDatapackLanguage/docs/_docs/language-reference.md

 - **No return values**: All functions are void - they execute commands and modify state
 - **No quotes needed**: Use `$variable<scope>$` syntax directly instead of string literals
 - **Function execution**: Use `exec` keyword to execute all functions
+- **Tag-based resources**: Use tag syntax to reference datapack resources like recipes, loot tables, etc.

 ## Basic Syntax